Pleasantville schools to hold town halls on superintendent search

-PLEASANTVILLE — The Board of Education is holding a pair of town halls later this month to solicit community input on its search for a new superintendent.
+PLEASANTVILLE — The Board of Education will hold a pair of town halls later this month to solicit community input on its search for a new superintendent.

-A school board statement posted on the district website said the town halls would inform the criteria used when evaluating superintendent candidates background, training and experience.
+A school board statement posted on the district website said the town halls would inform the criteria used when evaluating superintendent candidates.

 Michelle Kennedy, a field service representative for the New Jersey School Boards Association in Atlantic, Cape May and Cumberland counties, is working as a consultant to the Pleasantville Board of Education during the superintendent search.